goblimey/go-ntrip/README.md

 or just search for title on Google.

-Some readers might find the maths in the paper a bit advanced, so here is a simple explanation
+Some readers might find the maths in the paper a bit advanced, so here is a simplified (actually oversimplified) explanation:
-(probably oversimplified):

 White light is composed of light of different colours, each at a different frequency.
-When a beam of white light passes through a prism, it's broken up into a spectrum of colours.
+When a beam of white light passes through a prism, the different beams are distorted in different ways and the result is a patch of light broken up into a spectrum of colours.
-This is because the different frequencies travel along different paths through the prism and emerge at different angles.

 When a signal from a satellite travels to a GNSS receiver on the ground it passes through the ionosphere